Vishal14sw20/Zeal_engineering_task/README.md

 - **Automated Testing and CI/CD:** Implementing automated testing practices and CI/CD pipelines.
 - **Credentials:** Saved in Vault for security.
+- **Logs and visualization** In grafana, adding logs for different container and better visualizing of data.
 - **etc**